echolabsdev/prism/docs/getting-started/introduction.md

 - [OpenAI](https://openai.com)
 - [xAI](https://x.ai/)

-Each provider brings its own strengths to the table, and Prism makes it easy to use them all through a consistent, elegajnt interface.
+Each provider brings its own strengths to the table, and Prism makes it easy to use them all through a consistent, elegant interface.

 ## Provider Support

 Make sure you check the dedicated provider pages considerations, limitations, and options.
+Support may be model dependant, check with your provider for model specific features and support.

 |   | Text | Structured | Embeddings | Image | Tools |
 |---|:---:|:---:|:---:|:---:|:---:|